 • Replace lens cases periodically.

-• Avoid using solution bottles for long periods after they have been opened–check with your consultant for a recommended time to use opened solution bottles–typically 30 to 60 days after opening.
+• Avoid using solution bottles for long periods after they have been opened.
+Check with your consultant for the recommended time to use opened solution bottles, which is typically 30 to 60 days after opening.

 • Never reuse solutions.
 Discard used solutions immediately.

-• Never use saliva to moisten a contact lens; never put a contact lens into your mouth.
+• Never use saliva to moisten a contact lens, and never put a contact lens into your mouth.

-If you would like to discuss myopia control phone us on 9872 1555 to arrange an appointment or Book Online.
+If you would like to discuss myopia control, phone us on (02) 9872 1555 to arrange an appointment or book online.